If you’ve arrived here, the chances are that something isn’t working in the way you’d expect or something is breaking your store.

 - If you have a previous installation (duplicate) of the theme, before apps or custom code were added, you could preview this version, to see if the problem still exists.

 Most template files can be reverted to older versions, including the original template code.
 Any templates that have had code alterations are shown with a small ‘dot’ next to the filename.

 - If you duplicated your theme (https://help.shopify.com/manual/using-themes/managing-themes/duplicating-themes) before making changes, try previewing the duplicate to see if the issue exists there.
-If the duplicate is working okay, you can use that instead.
+If the duplicate is working without any problems, you can use this other version instead.

-If you have hired a developer to make changes to your theme, and you are now experiencing issues, you will need to get in touch with that developer.
-We’re not able to assist with 3rd party code changes to our themes, and your developer will know exactly what they’ve changed, so should be able to fix things for you.
+If you have previously hired a developer to make changes to your theme and you are now experiencing issues, you will need to get in touch with that developer.
+We’re not able to assist with any third-party code changes to our themes, and your developer will know exactly what they’ve changed, so should be able to fix things for you.